 In 2017, in response to requests from six downeast clam committees, DEI taught clammers our predator deterrent techniques to help demonstrate how they can measure clam growth and survival in different flats, as well as the effect of predator protection on clam survival.
 This project was designed to help clammers in these communities measure the effectiveness of seeding, predator deterrents and other conservation strategies on enhancing clam populations.
 From 2017-2019, DEI worked with the towns of Gouldsboro, Steuben, Milbridge, Addison, Machiasport, Perry, Pembroke, Trescott and Edmunds on the Community Clam Culture project.
 With DEI’s assistance, clammers and others:

 1) Deployed, monitored, sampled, and assessed the effectiveness of predator deterrent netting on clam survival and growth in areas seeded with hatchery-reared juvenile clams at one or more locations within each town.

 2) Measured rates of wild clam recruitment and compared survival and growth of cultured clams at two flats in each town.
 This effort helped committees predict the best places to deploy nets the following year.

-Over the three years DEI scientists evaluated a total of 45 shellfish growing areas in nine Washinton County communities.
+Over the three years DEI scientists and clam committee members evaluated a total of 45 shellfish growing areas in nine Washington County communities.

-Results over the three years consistently demonstrated the benefits of using predator-deterrent netting to increase clam survival and showed clam committees how to use research methods to monitor the effectiveness of conservation measures.
+Results over the three years consistently demonstrated the benefits of using predator netting to increase clam survival, and showed clam committees how to use research methods to monitor the effectiveness of conservation measures.

 The video below shows the 2017 results from six towns as presented at the 2018 Fishermen’s Forum.